junxit/us-congress-bills-113/bill.md

 ## § 2.
 Amendments

-- **(a)** *In general* Part III of title 5, United States Code, is amended by inserting after chapter 79 the following:
+- **(a)** *In general* Part III of title 5, United States Code, is amended by inserting after chapter 79, the following:
-- **(b)** *Clerical amendment* The analysis for part III of title 5, United States Code, is amended by inserting after the item relating to chapter 79 the following:
+- **(b)** *Clerical Amendment* The analysis for part III of title 5, United States Code, is amended by inserting after the item relating to chapter 79 the following: